Home Page/Recent News Feed

 Founded by a proven urban leader, the late former Boston Mayor Thomas M. Menino, and a highly regarded academic, Professor Graham Wilson, the Initiative on Cities serves as a bridge between world-class academic research and the real-life practice of city governance.

-Click here to find out more about our three outstanding fellows!
+Click here to read more about Lara’s summer.

 Assistant Professor Katherine Levine Einstein

 Assistant Professor David Glick